 4. Neutral runners are better

 It seems like everyone wants to be able to wear neutral shoes!
-It’s true that there is more choice in the neutral category than any other; however they certainly aren’t the best type of shoe by any means.
+It’s true that there is more choice in the neutral category than any other; however, they certainly aren’t the best type of shoe by any means.
 Many runners also assume that neutral runners are “built better”, again this isn’t true.
-There is no scientific evidence that proves that your type of gait will influence your ability to run, your training background, body type and health will have far greater impact on your natural running ability than simply your foot type.
+There is no scientific evidence that proves that your type of gait will influence your ability to run, your training background, body type and health will have a far greater impact on your natural running ability than simply your foot type.

 Conclusion – So whilst it would probably be true that if a completely new runner went into a non-specialist sports shop and randomly picked a running shoe, they would have less chance of picking the wrong shoe than someone with more unique biomechanical needs.
 This is purely coincidental.
 I do agree though that neutral running shoes always seem to look nicer!
 Not that this should be part of your decision-making process!